 Try social dining

-If you’re adventurous, consider apps connecting folks who like to cook with those who enjoy going to casual dinner parties.
-For less than the price of a restaurant visit, you can enjoy a home-cooked meal and make new friends while traveling.
-Exercise caution when entering your credit or debit card information into an app and when making arrangements with strangers.
+If you’re adventurous, consider apps that connect folks who like to cook with those who enjoy going to casual dinner parties.
+For less than the price of a restaurant visit, you could enjoy a home-cooked meal and make new friends while traveling.
+Exercise caution when entering your credit or debit card information into an app, and when making arrangements with strangers.

 Look for websites and apps that deliver discounts to local dining hot spots.
-This can save you money while still experiencing the local culture.
+This can save you money while still allowing you to experience the local culture.
 Already have an idea of where you want to dine?
 Visit the restaurant website to check for deals or specials.

-You can also check if your hotel offers a free breakfast buffet (or breakfast to-go) as part of your full night’s stay.
+You can also check whether your hotel offers a free breakfast buffet (or breakfast to go) as part of your full night’s stay.
 Some hotels offer a free evening meal and/or drinks as part of your stay.
 Also, your association memberships (e.g. AAA) or nearest visitor’s bureau may offer restaurant savings.
-Lastly don’t forget to check the local paper for coupons and advertised discounts to area eateries.
 Your budget will thank you later.

 Eat well and inexpensively

-Plan a nice lunch, or take advantage of an early bird special, when meals are usually less than at dinnertime.
-Look for deals on small plates.
-Sometimes called “tapas,” it’s a meal that’s a little larger than an appetizer, but smaller than a full meal.
-Or pull together a meal from among the many locally-produced foods and drinks found at area farmer’s markets and local shops.
-Or choose rooms where you can cook.
+Shake up mealtime with a nice lunch, instead of a fancy dinner.
+Or find an early bird special, when meals usually cost less than at dinnertime.
+Pull together a no-cook meal from among the locally-produced foods and drinks found at area farmer’s markets and local shops.
+Another option is to choose accommodations where you’re allowed to cook.
 This way you can prepare fresh, local food yourself.